PassiveLemon/batchfile-backups/README.md

 For each item's bat file, put the name at the top and the source (The directory that you want to backup.
 DO NOT ADD A \ TO THE END.
 Example file included. </br>

 To have it done automatically, use Task Scheduler or a program of your choice and have it run Starter.bat.
 This is what automatically runs all of the subscripts and creates the logs. </br>

-## TODO:
-Cause: Handling for individual files that are seperate from "save directories" </br>
-Effect: If a save file is in the top directory of the program itself, it won't copy the entire thing </br>

-Cause: Convert to Powershell. </br>
-Effect: I hate Batch file and it will be much easier to update </br>